Jim Mattis: Post-tenure

 After leaving the White House, Mattis initially declined to offer his opinion of the Trump administration, saying, "If you leave an administration, you owe some silence," and was guarded when asked to reflect on Trump or military matters, saying he didn't want to detract from the troops.
 He changed his position after becoming "angry and appalled" about the events leading up to the violent treatment of noncombative protesters near the White House on June 1, 2020, for the purpose of a photo op for Trump at the church across Lafayette Square.
 Trump responded by Twitter that evening that he "felt great" he had previously asked Mattis to resign, and he didn't like much about Mattis or his "leadership style" and was "Glad he is gone!"

 In 2019, Mattis joined The Cohen Group as senior counsel.

 Mattis, along with all other living former secretaries of defense, ten in total, published a Washington Post op-ed piece in January 2021 telling President Trump not to involve the military in determining the outcome of the 2020 elections.

+In his biography, former NATO secretary general Jens Stoltenberg writes that Mattis said to him when he was secretary of defense "You know, Jens, I have a strange job.
+I get up in the morning.
+I read the newspaper, and if it doesn't say that I've been fired, then I go to the office."
+Mattis also said "we are ashamed" of Trump and his behavior.